 Replacement can be either mechanical or biological.

-In mechanical method, the valve is made of plastic, carbon or metal which is strong and life lasting.
+, the valve is made of plastic, carbon or metal which is strong and life lasting.
 When blood passes through these valves it has a chance to thicken and clot in some areas which again becomes a problem.
 Hence patients are advised to take blood thinning medicine throughout their life

-In biological method, the valve is made up of either animal tissue or human tissue from the heart that is donated.
+, the valve is made up of either animal tissue or human tissue from the heart that is donated.
 In some cases patient s own tissue is also used.
 This is not strong as mechanical valves and it need replacements once in 10 years or so but in this case blood thinning medicine is not required.
 Congenital heart disease is nothing but some defect in the heart right from birth.
 The defect can be in the walls, the valves or in the flow of blood to the heart.
 Doctors usually identify such defect either during pregnancy or immediately after birth.
 Some of the defects include

 Poor blood circulation